IBM Cloud Docs

 The deprecated neural voices continue to be available to existing users but are no longer available to new users:

 • Existing users: Instances of the service created before 31 March 2022 can continue to use the deprecated voices for speech synthesis.
-The instances can also be used create and work with custom models that are based on the deprecated voices.
+The instances can also be used to create and work with custom models that are based on the deprecated voices.
 And they can continue to list and query the voices with the GET /v1/voices and GET /v1/voices/{voice} methods.

-• New users: Instances of the service created on or after 31 March 2022 cannot use the deprecated voices for speech synthesis.
-The instances also cannot be used create custom models that are based on the deprecated voices.
+• New users: Instances of the service that is created on or after 31 March 2022 cannot use the deprecated voices for speech synthesis.
+The instances also cannot be used to create custom models that are based on the deprecated voices.
 And they cannot list or query the voices with the GET /v1/voices and GET /v1/voices/{voice} methods.
 Any API call that includes one of the deprecated voices returns an HTTP error code of 400 or 404, depending on the call.

 New voices for Australian English, Dutch, and Korean will be released by 15 February 2023.
 If you are using Australian English, Dutch, or Korean voices, your API calls will automatically redirect to the new voices in that language.
 Voices in Arabic, Chinese, Czech, Swedish, and Flemish will be removed from service.